+S LEMCO's 81st Annual Membership

+Meeting will be held on Saturday,

+June 2, at Lafayette's Cajundome.contin

+comm

-LEMCO's 81st Annual Membership Meeting will be held on Saturday, June 2, at Lafayette's Cajundome.
-Attendees have a chance to win great prizes.
-Drawings will also determine who will receive \$40,000 in college scholarships.
+20608Attendees have a chance to win great

+prizes.
+Drawings will also determine whoPri

+will receive \$40,000 in college scholarships.
 Our day begins early.
 Doors open at 6 a.m., with plenty of hot Community coffee as you visit with your friends and neighbors.
 Coffee is free and the Cajundome will have other refreshments available for purchase.
 No outside food or drink is allowed, per Cajundome rules.

 Music will start at 6:30 a.m., so wear your dancing shoes.
 United Blood Services will hold its annual blood drive at our meeting.
 Your continued generosity in this annual drive is always appreciated because of the continuing demand for blood in our communities (Lucky Account Number 2060850001).

 Prize drawings begin at 8 a.m., and winning names will be drawn until our business meeting begins at 10 a.m.
+Brief

-Brief reports from the company's officers and legal counsel will inform members on operations.
+reports from the company's officers and legal counsel will inform members on operations.

 When the business portion concludes, our scholarship drawing will award college funds of \$2,000 each to 20 lucky students.
 Then, to end our meeting on a high note, we'll draw for our grand prizes.

-COMMERCIAL CUSTOMERS CAN ENTER PRIZE AND SCHOLARSHIP DRAWINGS LEMCO commercial customers wishing to participate in the prize drawings should drop off a letter naming their company's authorized representative to SLEMCO's main office by June 1 (Lucky Account Number 4500739201).
-After presenting ID on the day of the meeting, that representative will receive a card for the prize drawing.
+COMMERCIAL CUSTOMERS CAN ENTER PRIZE AND SCHOLARSHIP DRAWINGS Substitution of the text of te After presenting ID on the day of the meeting, that representative will receive a card for the prize drawing.

 Owners of commercial establishments who are SLEMCO customers may also sponsor their children, themselves or a spouse for the scholarship drawing, but only if they own more than 50 percent of the company, corporation or partnership.
 Proof of ownership is required whenever a business sponsors an applicant.
-SCHOLARSHIP total of \$40,000 in college scholarships will be given away at our 81st annual meeting on Saturday, June 2.
+APPLY NOW FOR A CHANCE TO WIN A SCHOLARSHIP A total of \$40,000 in college scholarships will be given away at our 81st annual meeting on Saturday, June 2.
 Twenty students will each win \$2,000 to help pay for college.
 The process is easy, but you must apply before the meeting.
 Members connected to SLEMCO for one contiguous year prior to the May 3 entry deadline can sponsor themselves, a spouse, dependent children or legal wards.
 Grandchildren are eligible only if they are the legal dependents or wards of members (Lucky Account Number 1120432000).
 Applications for the 2018 SLEMCO scholarship program were included with all February SLEMCO bills.
 You can also download the application from our website, www.slemco.com.
 This electronic version is in PDF format.
 After filling it out, follow the directions on our website to e-mail it to SLEMCO or print a copy and submit it by mail.
 Read the application carefully and follow all instructions.